monticelli-ricardo/BINFO_FCE-15_Document_Repository_wJPA/README.md

    Option A:

-      Load the `DB.dump` into the DB instance.
+      Load the `exercise2.dump` into the DB instance.
 Assume that a `mariadb` CLI program is available on the host, then just run:

       ```
-      mariadb -h localhost -u javaee -p javaee < DB.dump
+      mariadb -h localhost -u javaee -p javaee < exercise2.dump
       ```

       with password "eeavaj".
 You can detect this problem if a search with id 1 outputs "No data found", and there is a corresponding error message in the logs.

    Option B:

-      Run the following script:
+      Run the following command to execute the "script" `db_dump.sql`:
       ```
       mysql -h localhost -u javaee -p javaee --protocol tcp < db_dump.sql
       ```